 Aside from spending time with family, Christmas in Ireland is a time for eating, drinking and being merry.

 'Tis the season to indulge!

-Irish Christmas food revolves around Christmas dinner.
-Families sit down together on Christmas Day to eat a big main meal.
-This can happen anywhere from lunchtime up to the evening.
-Normally, it’s a lavish affair with multiple courses and lots of Christmas crackers and storytelling in between all the eating and drinking.
+Irish Christmas food revolves around dinner.
+Families in Ireland sit down together on Christmas Day to eat a big meal.

 If you're lucky enough to have visited Cork's English Market on a Vagabond or Driftwood tour, you'll notice spiced beef for sale.
 What is spiced beef?
 It's a joint of beef, rolled in a mixture of pepper, allspice, cinnamon and cloves.
 Though traditionally a Cork recipe, it has had a modern renaissance across Ireland.
 The aroma of spiced beef cooking is very evocative of an Irish Christmas.

 These meats are accompanied by traditional condiments such as:

 - Gravy - Thick, meat-based sauce

 - Bread Sauce - A thick sauce to accompany turkey made from breadcrumbs, cream and onions studded with cloves